wp-plugins/marctv-ajax-trash-comments/readme.txt

 Tags: MarcTV, comments, ajax, trash, delete, frontend, theme, german Requires at least: 3.0
 Tested up to: 4.0
-Stable tag: 1.1.0
+Stable tag: 1.1.1

 == Description ==

-Allows you trash and/or replace comments with your custom moderation text in one click in the frontend.
+Allows you to trash and/or replace comments with your custom moderation text in one click in the frontend.

 You need to be logged in as admin or any user with comment moderation permissions.
 A "trash" link will appear beneath all comments in the frontend.
 Now you can mark comments as "trash" and they will disappear after a page reload.